SidrahAnjum/MS-Fabric-Projects/pharmacy-fills-data-engineering/README.md

 A synthetic pharmacy claims dataset (patients, prescribers, pharmacies, plans, drugs, and about 90,000 claim fills) runs through a single, config-driven Fabric pipeline.
 Adding a new entity just means adding one row to a control table.
 Nobody has to touch the pipeline canvas.

-The master pipeline handles five different ingestion mechanics in one canvas, plus a dedicated incremental-loading pipeline with a real, self-corrected concurrency bug, an event-driven trigger, real-time streaming, and a verified semantic model.
+The master pipeline handles five different ingestion mechanics in one canvas, plus a dedicated incremental-loading pipeline with a self-corrected concurrency bug, an event-driven trigger, real-time streaming, and a verified semantic model.
 Each of these has a defensible engineering decision behind it.

 | Source | Mechanism | Why this way |
 |---|---|---|